AndyButland/UmbracoPersonalisationGroups/ReadMe.md

  - Fixed issue with saving of definition of day of week criteria 0.1.3
- - Added configuration option to specifically include or exclude certain criteria
+ - Added configuration option to specifically include or exclude certain criteria 0.1.4
+ - Fixed some JavaScript errors in rendering translations for empty values